 As stated above, World Tourism Day is celebrated on 27 September every year.
 A host country is assigned each year who acts as the partner of UNWTO for the celebrations.
-The theme for The World Tourism Day 2019 was ‘Tourism and Jobs: A better future for all’, and India was the host country.
-In 2020, the official celebrations of the World Tourism Day will be held in Djibouti and Addis Ababa.
+The theme for The World Tourism Day 2020 was ‘Tourism and Rural Development: A better future for all’, and India was the host country.

 The annual World Tourism Day, held on the 27th of every year, was initiated to bring awareness among the international community about the importance of tourism and its value towards social, political, cultural and economic.
 It also seeks to address challenges in the world highlighted by the United Nations Millennium Development Goals (MDGs) and the contributions of the tourism sector in attaining these goals.